ORANGE FIBRE DEMO BOX

 - Schema design

-The Orange Button is a product we conceived to help Orange retail stores demonstrate the benefit of Orange's fibre network over ADSL.
+The Orange Fibre Demo Box is a product we conceived to help Orange retail stores demonstrate the benefit of Orange's fibre network over ADSL.
 We landed on a physical product that we could distribute to retail stores for Orange Coaches (similar to Apple Geniuses) to use in live demos.

 The plan was to build a button that would instantaneously change the connection speed from ADSL to fibre and back.
 We devised three demo scenarios - 4k streaming, game play, and upload/download - that were built into switchable modes in the device itself.
 We made the first prototype with a Raspberry Pi to make sure the software worked.
 In the next round we made a prototype of the physical device to design the schema of the wiring inside and where to put elements like on/off switch, outlet, etc. We used ready-made materials like wooden panels for painting and hand crafted this second prototype.